-Our daily Gamma Band model[1] cut allocation to 50% after Tuesday, and closed the week at this lower allocation.� When the daily price closes below ?Gamma Flip,? the model reduces exposure in order to avoid price volatility and sell-off risk.
-If the market closes on a daily basis below the lower gamma level (currently near 3,920), the model will reduce the SPX allocation to zero.
+Our daily Gamma Band model[1] moved to a 100% allocation to SPX on Monday and remained at that level throughout the week.� When the daily price closes below ?Gamma Flip? (currently near 4,180), the model will reduce exposure in order to avoid price volatility and sell-off risk.
+If the market closes on a daily basis below the lower gamma level (currently near 3,950), the model will reduce the SPX allocation to zero.